12nomad/portfolio-webpack-boilerplate-deprecated/README.md

 .Also remove @import in main.scss

 #Favicon
-.favicon not included, so add it in the production build
+.Favicon not included, so add it in the production build